aosabook/500lines/modeller/chapter.md

 implementation of Ray intersection.
 Intersection with arbitrary objects is much more complex than AABB intersection, so there is also a performance penalty to be paid for using exact intersection.
 The performance penalty can be assuages by using increasingly sophisticated algorithms for collision detection.
 Often, these will involve partitioning the scene into Cubes, and only testing for intersection in cubes that the ray actually hits.

-Considering the complexity, accuracy and speed tradeoffs, the Ray-AABB picking algorithm is the one best suited to this small 3d modeller project.

 #### Transformating Nodes
 A selected node can be moved, resized, or colorized.